Sahill17/Sahill17/README.md

 - ☕ Life is too short to be coding in Java, **but I do**

-- 🔭 I’m currently working on, <!-- [AnimeList](https://github.com/SahilRathod17/AnimeList )--> i'll show you when it's done
+- 🔭 I’m currently working as a Flutter Developer

 - 🌱 I’m currently learning **more about [Flutter](https://flutter.dev/?gclid=Cj0KCQiA1ZGcBhCoARIsAGQ0kkof9BSdvrb5CuuxwHVLHk3k5ghbPkWjOe6EoksdunZtbQ7rN7EDne8aArjzEALw_wcB&gclsrc=aw.ds).**